ogre71/kermoda/README.md

 - current deployment [ogresoft.com/kermoda/](https://ogresoft.com/kermoda/)

 ## Update 2024-02-04
+- [ ] Add a timestamp of the last push?
+    * Lastmod
+    * GitInfo
+    * PublishDate
+    * The above refer only to a single page, so, create a blind link to this readme

-- [ ] Change site title to Kermoda
+- [x] Change site title to Kermoda
 - [ ] Remove RSS thing.

 ## Update 2024-02-03